 The keto diet is a low carbohydrate diet.
 On a standard ketogenic or keto diet the goal is to eat approximately 20-50 grams of carbs per day so that you can maintain a state of ketosis.

 The problem with quinoa is that it is not a low carbohydrate food.
-One cup of cooked quinoa contains 222 calories, including 34 grams of net carbohydrates, 5 grams of fiber, 8 grams of protein and 4 grams of fat.
-That means the total carbohydrate count of a cup of quinoa is 39 grams, which would be higher than most people's carbohydrate allotment for the day.
+One cup of cooked quinoa contains 222 calories, including 39 grams of total carbohydrates, 5 grams of fiber, 8 grams of protein and 4 grams of fat.
+This works out to 34 grams of net carbohydrates, which would be higher than most people's total carbohydrate allotment for the day when on a keto or low carb diet.

 Should you eat quinoa?

-As you are aware, my number one rule when it comes to nutrition is to do what works best for you.
+As you are aware, my number one rule when it comes to nutrition is to do what works best for you and your body.
 Because what works well for one person can be disastrous for someone else.
 We are all unique.
-If you do well with quinoa there are a number of potential health benefits associated with it so I encourage you to continue eating it.
+If you do well with quinoa, there are a number of potential health benefits associated with eating it so I encourage you to continue eating it.

-However if you are on a keto or ketogenic diet you will need to avoid quinoa.
-As well, many people (including myself) find that quinoa leads to significant stomach upset and GI symptoms (you can read more about why in this article).
+However, if you are on a keto or ketogenic diet you will need to avoid quinoa.
+As well, many people (including myself) find that quinoa leads to significant stomach upset and GI symptoms.

 Depending on what diet you are following you should be aware that besides not being allowed on the keto diet, quinoa is also not allowed on a number of other diets including paleo, Whole30, SCD, AIP or GAPS.
 Quinoa can also make the symptoms of SIBO worse, so if you are dealing with SIBO I also recommend avoiding quinoa (you can learn more about SIBO here).